Search the Microsoft Purview Data Catalog

 Enter in keywords that help narrow down your search such as name, data type, classifications, and glossary terms.
-As you enter in search keywords, Microsoft Purview dynamically suggests results and searches that may fit your needs.
+As you enter in search keywords, Microsoft Purview dynamically suggests results and searches that could fit your needs.
 To complete your search, select "View search results" or press "Enter".

-Once you enter in your search, Microsoft Purview returns a list of data assets and glossary terms a user is a data reader for to that matched to the keywords entered in.
+Once you enter in your search, Microsoft Purview returns a list of data assets, and glossary terms a user is a data reader for to that matched to the keywords entered in.